Quantitative Darboux theorems in contact geometry: A quantitative Darboux theorem in any dimension

 and the constants

 Combining all those numbers, and using the fact that $B$ is positive, we define

-We are now ready to state the refined version of Theorem~\ref{thm:GeometricDarbouxHigherRough}, with a refined estimate, which will be proven in this section. \begin{theorem} Given a compatible metric structure $(\alpha, g, J)$ on $(M,\xi)$, with sectional curvature bounded $\kappa\leq \text{\rm sec}(g)\leq K$, the Darboux's radius admits the following bound
+We are now ready to state the refined version of Theorem~\ref{thm:GeometricDarbouxHigherRough}, with a refined estimate, which will be proven in this section. \begin{theorem} Given a compatible metric structure $(\alpha, g, J)$ on $(M,\xi)$, with sectional curvature bounded as in \eqref{eq:kappa-sec-K}, the Darboux radius admits the following bound

 \end{theorem}